Practical Nursing Program (LPN)

 Practical Nursing Program

-Licensed Practical Nursing (LPNs) are an integral and vital part of the health care team.
+Licensed Practical Nurses (LPNs) are an integral and vital part of the health care team.
 LPNs provide nursing care to individuals and groups in a variety of settings.
-Such settings include but are not limited to: hospitals, long-term care facilities, rehabilitation centers, physician offices, schools, clinics, hospice care centers, home care agencies, mental health and substance abuse treatment centers, medical durable goods suppliers, and dialysis clinics.
+Such settings include but are not limited to hospitals, long-term care facilities, rehabilitation centers, physician offices, schools, clinics, hospice care centers, home care agencies, mental health and substance abuse treatment centers, medical durable goods suppliers, and dialysis clinics.
 LPN duties may include medication administration, initiation, administration, and maintenance of IV fluids, total hygiene care of individuals, obtaining and monitoring vital signs, obtaining laboratory specimens, assisting in the performance of testing, patient teaching, and communication with the health care team verbally and through written and computer documentation.
-A genuine interest in assisting others is important to becoming a successful LPN.
+A genuine interest in helping others is important to becoming a successful LPN.

 The curriculum includes:

 Clinical experiences include acute and long-term care, rehabilitation, and community health sites.
 Occasional evening and weekend clinics may be scheduled.
 Graduates of the program meet the Ohio Board of Nursing requirements for eligibility to take the NCLEX-PN exam.